openmultiplayer/web/docs/scripting/functions/SetVehicleParamsForPlayer.md

 :::warning

-Since 0.3a you will have to reapply this function when OnVehicleStreamIn is called.
+You will have to reapply this function when [OnVehicleStreamIn](../callbacks/OnVehicleStreamIn) is called.

 :::